An example of baffle is when a teacher confuses a student with a complicated math problem.

-- an obstructing device, as a wall or screen to hold back or turn aside the flow of liquids, gases, etc.
+- A wall or screen to hold back or turn aside the flow of liquids, gases, etc.

-- Perhaps blend of Scottish Gaelic bauchle, to denounce, revile publicly, French bafouer to ridicule
+- Perhaps blend of Scottish Gaelic bauchle to denounce, revile publicly, French bafouer to ridicule

 From American Heritage Dictionary of the English Language, 5th Edition

 - Origin uncertain.